JaviMaciasG/PhD-TFM-TFG-LatexTemplate/README.md

 ## To work with the paperwork

 1. Go to `PapeleoTFG/`, `PapeleoTFM/`, or `PapeleoPHD/`, according to the type of document you need.
 2. Edit the files you need and compile them by using the corresponding `Makefile`s or your standard LaTeX build tool.
+Running `make` generates every form in the directory; use `make help` to see the available groups and individual targets.
 If you use [Overleaf](https://www.overleaf.com/), change the `main document` to be the one you want to compile.

 # Bibliography handling